How to Prevent Damping Off in Seed Trays and Starter Pots

 What should I do if only a few seedlings are affected?

-Remove the affected seedlings promptly and check the rest of the tray.
+Remove the affected seedlings immediately and check the rest of the tray.
 If the problem is isolated, improving airflow and adjusting watering may save the remaining plants.

 Conclusion

-Preventing damping off in seed trays and starter pots depends on a few plain but important habits: start with a sterile mix, keep containers clean, water carefully, and maintain airflow.
-Add good light, moderate temperatures, and regular inspection, and you reduce the conditions that favor this common seedling disease.
+How to Prevent Damping Off in Seed Trays and Starter Pots comes down to a few dependable habits: start with a sterile mix, keep trays and tools clean, water carefully, and maintain good airflow.
+Add adequate light, moderate temperatures, early thinning, and daily inspection, and you greatly reduce the chance of this common seedling disease.

 Discover more from Life Happens!